 Rising Sun is committed to developing and maintaining internal advancement opportunities.
 Ten (and counting!) staff members are program alumni.
-Three Board members are program alumni—and one is former staff.
+Two Board members are program alumni—and one is former staff.

 Staff, Board, and Council